Satisfactory Academic Progress (SAP) Requirement

 Recognizing that the information collected by the Free Application for Federal Student Aid (FAFSA) does not always reflect an applicant’s current financial circumstances, the Office of Financial Aid may re-evaluate eligibility for student aid when specific circumstances regarding an involuntary loss of income has occurred.
 Financial Aid applicants interested in submitting a financial aid appeal should read and complete the appropriate year Financial Aid Appeal form.

-Federal Financial Aid Regulations Regarding Students Who Withdraw From The University
+Federal Financial Aid Regulations Regarding Students Who Withdraw From The University (effective as of Fall 2014)

 Federal regulations require that the amount of unearned Federal financial aid be calculated by measuring the number of days the student completed against the number of days in the term in which the student withdraws; that the University’s Student Accounts office return the unearned aid they accepted in payment of charges; and that the University notify the student of his/her responsibility for returning unearned aid he or she received as a refund from the Student Accounts office after all charges had been paid.
 If aid funds must be returned to the Title IV aid programs, loan funds will be returned before grant funds.
 Funds received by the Student Accounts office and by the student, if any, will be returned in the following order as long as there is any amount to be returned: